nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 ![Screen cap of command line tools download page](/img/posts/commandlinetools-132.png)

-_**Note**: If you ever run into some variation of a 'user does not have permission' error when running a command in the terminal, you may want to prefix the command with `sudo`.
-For example, the above command would be run as:_
+If you ever run into some variation of a 'user does not have permission' error when running a command in the terminal, you may want to prefix the command with `sudo`.
+For example, the above command would be run as:

 ```
 sudo xcode-select --install